barbarossa92/tanks_app/README.md

 - Rating of the best players
 - Multiple choice of maps
-- Add some storage for Maps
+- Add some database for Maps

 Then point your browser to http://localhost:3000